Designer dog breeds have recently exploded in popularity, giving dog owners a more extensive selection than ever before.

-The pet owner is the most crucial individual with regards to the health and happiness of the animal.
+The pet owner is the most crucial individual with regard to the health and happiness of the animal.

 Intelligence, Temperament & Personality Traits of the Cosheltie

-First and foremost, the Cosheltie is a herding dog which enjoys running and herding pretty much anything in sight; if it’s allowed to that is.
+First and foremost, the Cosheltie is a herding dog that enjoys running and herding pretty much anything in sight; if it’s allowed to that is.

 They may have an inclination to herd small children and nip at their heels, so they must be supervised at all times.

 This mixed breed is very eager to please and will go to lengths to learn whatever it is that you want to teach them.